Top 10 Hiking Tips for Women

 4. Take Care of Hot Spots When You Feel Them

-Many times women who start feeling "hot spots" on their feet, those small areas of heat and discomfort, delay taking care of them because they don't want to slow the group down.
+Many times, women who start feeling "hot spots" on their feet, those small areas of heat and discomfort, delay taking care of them because they don't want to slow the group down.
 This is an understandable but big mistake, as hot spots can become blisters in five minutes – and blisters are much more difficult to treat.
 The best treatment is to apply some tincture of Benzoin over the affected area.
 Benzoin protects the skin, dries it, and provides a sticky surface for tape.
-When tacky, cover the painted area with some moleskin, preferably with a circle cut out (making it look like a doughnut) and placed over the area.
-The open part of this circle should go over the blister, so that the edges "cushion" it against more friction.
+When tacky, cover the painted area with some moleskin, preferably with a circle cut out (making it look like a doughnut), and place it over the area.
+The open part of this circle should go over the blister so that the edges "cushion" it against more friction.

 5. Make Sure Your Boots Fit Well